Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Aaron Gordon included, hit the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+Aaron Gordon could make a big impact for the Denver Nuggets at 8:30 PM on Monday versus the Miami Heat in the 2023 NBA Playoffs.

-With prop bets in place for Gordon, let's break down some stats and trends to assist you in making good picks.
+If you'd like to place a wager on Gordon's props, we look at his available ones, providing some stats and trends, below.

 Aaron Gordon Prop Bets vs. the Heat